As we approach the end of 2021, we’d like to revisit the cost of empty desks.

 As an example, if each position in your firm is expected to earn revenues of just £2,000 per week a desk that sat empty for just five weeks will have cost your business £10,000.

-Now multiply that by the real value your people generate and occasions where multiple desks have set empty, and commit not to leave this amount of money on the table in 2019.
+Now multiply that by the real value your people generate and occasions where multiple desks have set empty, and commit not to leave this amount of money on the table next year.

 Now back to the article,